 package_name can refer to any Python package or library, such as Django for web development or NumPy for scientific computing.
 So if you would like to install NumPy, you can do so with the command

-Finally, we will need to install the IUS package python35u-devel, which provides us with libraries and header files we will need for Python 3 development:
+Finally, we will need to install the IUS package python36u-devel, which provides us with libraries and header files we will need for Python 3 development:

-Among the libraries in the python35u-devel package is the pyvenv package that we will use to set up a virtual environment for our development projects in the next step.
+The venv module will be used to set up a virtual environment for our development projects in the next step.

 Step 3 — Setting Up a Virtual Environment

-Now that we have Python installed and our system set up, we can go on to create our programming environment with pyvenv.
+Now that we have Python installed and our system set up, we can go on to create our programming environment with venv.

 Virtual environments enable you to have an isolated space on your computer for Python projects, ensuring that each of your projects can have its own set of dependencies that won’t disrupt any of your other projects.